apache/age-website/docs/intro/comparability.md

 ### Equality

-Equality is used by the equality operators (=, &lt;>), and the list membership operator (IN).
+Equality is used by the equality operators (=, &lt;>), and the list membership operator (`IN`).
 It defines the underlying semantics to determine if two values are the same in these contexts.
 Equality is also used implicitly by literal maps in node and relationship patterns, since such literal maps are merely a shorthand notation for equality predicates.

 ### Orderability

-Orderability is used by the ORDER BY clause, and defines the underlying semantics of how to order values.
+Orderability is used by the `ORDER BY` clause, and defines the underlying semantics of how to order values.

 ### Equivalence

-Equivalence is used by the DISTINCT modifier and by grouping in projection clauses (WITH,RETURN), and defines the underlying semantics to determine if two values are the same in these contexts.
+Equivalence is used by the `DISTINCT` modifier and by grouping in projection clauses (`WITH`, `RETURN`), and defines the underlying semantics to determine if two values are the same in these contexts.

 ## Comparability and equality